-For the six months ended December 31, 2023, there were no transfers into Level 3 for the Funds.
-For the six months ended December 31, 2023, transfers out of Level 3 for the Funds were due to were due to the availability of observable inputs to determine fair value .
+For the six months ended December 31, 2024, there were no transfers into Level 3 for the Funds.
+For the six months ended December 31, 2024, transfers out of Level 3 for the Funds were due to the availability of observable inputs to determine fair value.
 Determination of fair values is uncertain because it involves subjective judgments and estimates that are unobservable.